Close Menu

 medicare ribbon. medicare paper band banner sign

-The program helps with the cost of health care, but it does not cover all medical expenses or the majority of long-term care costs.
+The program helps with the cost of health care, but it does not cover all medical costs or most long-term care costs.
 You have choices for how you get Medicare coverage.
-If you choose to have Original Medicare (Part A and Part B) coverage, you can buy a Medicare Supplement Insurance (Medigap) policy from a private insurance company.
-Medicare benefits also come with Social Security retirement benefits at age 65.
-If you need to learn more about SSDI payments and what happens when they end and turn into retirement benefits, read our article “When Do SSDI Benefits End?
+If you choose to have Original Medicare (Part A and Part B) coverage, then you can buy a Medicare Supplement Insurance (Medigap) policy from a private insurance company.

-THE FOUR PARTS OF MEDICARE BENEFITS
+UNDERSTAND THE FOUR PARTS OF MEDICARE BENEFITS

 Social Security enrolls you in Original Medicare, which includes Part A and Part B. Below is a brief explanation of Part A and Part B.